heather-do/heather-do.github.io/README.md

 # Heather Do's personal website

-This is a SvetelKit app.
+This is a SvelteKit app.
 Make changes as necessary to the `main` branch, then run

 ```zsh
 npm run publish